George Daniel: The 1975

 For the third, see.) with the latter winning a Brit Award for British Album of the Year in 2019, while "Give Yourself a Try" was nominated for a Grammy Award for Best Rock Song in 2020 and "Love It If We Made It" won an Ivor Novello Award for Best Contemporary Song.
 With Healy, Daniel was jointly nominated for Songwriter of the Year at the 2023 Ivor Novello Awards, and with the 1975, Daniel is joint recipient of 2017's Brit Award for British Group, 2019's GQ Band of the Year award at the GQ Men of the Year Awards and Ivor Novello Award for Songwriter of the Year, 2020's NME Band Of The Decade Award, Best British Band and NME Innovation Award at that year's NME awards, and 2023's Brit Award for British Rock/Alternative Act.

-In May 2016, Daniel broke his shoulder after slipping off their tour bus.
-He was temporarily replaced by the Japanese House's drummer Freddy Sheed, whom he later congratulated for learning their entire set in less than 24 hours.
-The band toured their Music for Cars tour between 2018 and March 2020, when the COVID-19 pandemic ended it early.
-Daniel spent lockdown practicing his DJing skills.
-At the 2019 GQ Awards, he was photographed with Charli XCX, who announced their relationship in May 2022; her 2024 track "Talk Talk" was about an incident at the 2020 NME Awards in which Charli XCX, who had been talking to Daniel online but had not yet met him in person, almost followed him into a toilet but stopped short of introducing herself.
-Both Charli XCX and the 1975 featured on "Spinning", a UK No. 94 single for No Rome, which they had worked on at that year's St Jerome's Laneway Festival in 2020.
-Charli XCX announced their engagement in November 2023 in a selfie uploaded to her private Instagram account in which she flaunted a diamond ring.
-In subsequent since-deleted photos with Daniel uploaded to her public Instagram account, Charli XCX stated that the pair were "fucking for life".
-On 19 July 2025, the pair married at the Hackney Town Hall in Hackney, London.
-On 14 September 2025, the pair had a second wedding in Scopello, Sicily, attended by friends and family.